Comfy-Org/docs/README.md

 ```

 This will only generate the MDX files for each endpoint.
 You need to add a link to these files in `mint.json`, and the up-to-date API spec will be shown on that doc page.

+## Contributing

+Please just create a PR and we will review it within a few days.

+Or talk to us on our [discord](https://discord.com/invite/comfycontrib) :)